Delhi to Agra by Train: Is It a Good Idea?

 Getting train tickets at the International Tourist Bureau

 When you do manage to get there, there are no signs to explain the process.
 But basically, what you do is take a form and fill in your personal and desired trip details.
 Then, ask to be directed to a counter.
 (No guarantees that the information counter you’re supposed to go to first is staffed, by the way, and don’t expect any sense of urgency.)

 That said, even with all of that, I did manage to get my tickets in about a couple hours from arriving at the station, on a day with about half a dozen other travellers in the office waiting with me.

 Ticket price with Taj Express: 135 Rs each way (total 270 Rs).

 Unsurprisingly, there are many trains running from Delhi to Agra.
-Whichever one you get is going to depend on when you want to leave and which ones still have tickets.
-Also, it is also possible that tickets are out for one station, but if you opt for a different station, there are still tickets.
+Which one you get is going to depend on when you want to leave and which ones still have tickets.
+It is also possible that tickets are out for one station, but if you opt for a different station, there are still tickets.

 So when I did my day trip to Agra, I did not take the train from New Delhi train station as I imagined.
 I took the Taj Express from Hazrat Nizamuddin station.